Kriptonvip/slack-clone/README.md

-# Welcome this is a slack chat clone, build with REACT.JS, REDUX, Styled components & Firebase Hooks.
+# Welcome this is a slack chat clone,
+## build with REACT.JS, REDUX, Styled components & Firebase Hooks.
-# its work with Google Authentication.
+## It's work with Google Authentication.

-You can try chat on [here](https://slack-clone-1bbc5.web.app/)
+### You can try chat on [here](https://slack-clone-1bbc5.web.app/)

 ## Available Scripts